ImperialOctopus/worlds-to-follow/docs/03-arts/08-macrokinetics.md

 title="Telekinetic Grasp"
 subtitle="Macrokinetics spell"
 parameters={["Speed: Action.", "Range: 20 m.", "Target: Creature or Object.", "Cost: X.", "Concentration."]}> You magically lift and move the affected creature or object.
+The target can have a maximum mass of 10^X kg.
 Affect an unwilling creature by rolling Reason vs. its Prowess.
-The target can have a maximum mass of 10^X kg.
+If you affect an unwilling creature, this spell ends on it at the end of its turn.

-The affected creature or object does not fall because of gravity, and its speed cannot exceed zero.
-When you cast this spell, you can move it up to 10 m in any direction.
-You can only concentrate on this spell until the end of your next turn after you cast it.
-If you affect an unwilling creature, it can use an action to resist; it rolls Prowess vs. your Reason, ending this spell if it wins.
+The affected creature or object does not fall because of gravity, and affected creatures' speeds cannot exceed zero.
+You can impart some movement to the affected creature or object in a direction of your choice.
+In initiative, you can move it up to 10 m per round (on your turn).
+Outside of initiative, it can move up to X × 1 m per second.
 </AbilityCard>

 ### Launch